 BACKGROUND INFORMATION/HISTORY:

 These changes were initially discussed in IBIS Editorial Task Group meetings on April 01 and 22, and July 15, 2016.
+The BIRD draft was reviewed by the IBIS Advanced Technology Modeling Task Group August 09, 2016 and by the IBIS Editorial Task Group August 19, 2016.